gsssrao/fast-artistic-videos/README.md

 # Arbitrary Style Transfer for Videos
-This repository is based on work by Huan Xun on [AdaIN-style](https://github.com/xunhuang1995/AdaIN-style).
-The extension done is added support for videos.
+This repository's code has been merged with [AdaIN-style](https://github.com/xunhuang1995/AdaIN-style).
+This repository will contain only experiments and minor improvements.
+All major updates will be merged with [AdaIN-style](https://github.com/xunhuang1995/AdaIN-style).

-Presently, this does style transfer on a frame by frame basis.
+Presently, I do style transfer on a frame by frame basis.
 I store style features so that style image is processed only once.
 This creates a speedup of about 1.2-1.4x.

 I have yet to include optical flow to optimize it (like in [artistic-videos](https://github.com/manuelruder/artistic-videos) repository).
 This will require retraining to support temporal consistency.
 But, this is way faster in comparison to artistic-videos as it peforms style transfer using Adaptive Instance Normalization.